Azure/ResourceModules/docs/wiki/The library - Module design.md

     - If the module deploys a resource group level resource, the template should further have a `resourceGroupName` parameter and subsequent resource deployment.
 As a reference for the default name you can use `ms.<providerNamespace>.<resourceType>-${serviceShort}-test-rg`.
     - Each file should also provide a `location` parameter that may default to the deployments default location
   - It is recommended to define all major resource names in the `deploy.test.bicep` file as it makes later maintenance easier.
 To implement this, make sure to pass all resource names to any referenced module.
+  - Further, for any test file, the usage of variables should be reduced to the absolute minimum.
+In other words: You should only use variables if you must use them in more than one place.
+The idea is to keep the test files as simple as possible
   - References to dependencies should be implemented using resource references in combination with outputs.
 In other words: You should not hardcode any references into the module template's deployment.
 Instead use references such as `resourceGroupResources.outputs.managedIdentityPrincipalId`
   - If any diagnostic resources (e.g., a Log Analytics workspace) are required for a test scenario, you can reference the centralized `modules/.shared/dependencyConstructs/diagnostic.dependencies.bicep` template.
 It will also provide you with all outputs you'd need.